Dallas Medical Clinic Helping Injured U.S. Forest Service Workers in Texas

 Comprehensive Medical Care For Injured Federal Employees

-At Work Injury MD, we are committed to helping injured federal employees, including U.S. Forest Service employees, recover from their ailments, regain their strength, and return to their jobs protecting the land and exploring our world.
-Our board-certified doctor and the rest of our experienced staff concentrate only on worker injuries, giving us the unique ability to recognize specific injuries, as well as create treatment plans for those injuries.
+At Work Injury MD, our Dallas federal workers’ comp doctors are committed to helping injured federal employees, including U.S. Forest Service employees, recover from their ailments, regain their strength, and return to their jobs protecting the land and exploring our world.
+Our board-certified doctor and the rest of our experienced staff concentrate only on worker injuries, giving us the unique ability to recognize specific injuries, as well as create treatment plans.

-To begin, we can help you answer common questions about your on-the-job injury, including:
+To begin, our federal workers’ comp doctors in Dallas, Texas can help you answer common questions about your on-the-job injury, including:

-- How did my injury take place, and how can I prevent similar injuries in the future?
+- How did my injury take place, and how can I prevent it in the future?

 - How do I file a Department of Labor Office of Workers’ Compensation Program (OWCP) claim?